The Fifth Annual Sulaimani Forum

 Wednesday, March 8, 2017 - 10:30 to 12:00

-As the battle for Mosul promises to be a turning point, not just in countering ISIS’ malignant influence in Iraq, but also for Iraq’s long-term stability.
-Iraqi security forces, including the Peshmerga, and popular mobilization units are all engaged in taking the fight to ISIS.
-But at the same time, all Iraqis factions are posturing for what lies beyond Mosul’s liberation.
-This panel will evaluate the on-going battle for Mosul, and how it is shaping the country’s security architecture.
+The battle for Mosul promises to be a turning point, not just in countering DAESH’s malignant influence in Iraq, but also for Iraq’s long-term stability.
+Iraqi security forces, including the Peshmerga, and popular mobilization units are all engaged in taking the fight to DAESH.
+But at the same time, those different factions are also posturing for what lies beyond the liberation of Mosul.
+This panel evaluated the ongoing battle for Mosul, and how it is shaping the country’s security architecture.

 Moderator: Michael Knights, Lafer Fellow, Washington Institute for Near East Policy